luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 Keep in mind though that there are often many right ways of doing the same thing – even in science.
 Unfortunately, my previous research did not always rely on all these strategies.
-After several years of doing research in this area and studying other's people work, I came up with this method.
+After several years of doing research in this area and studying the state of the art, I came up with this method.
 I totally recommend anyone starting their research in this field to follow it.

 However, you can obviously disagree with it – that would be a nice discussion!
 The whole field is still relatively new, and there is still a lot to improve along the way.
 Have no qualms about sharing your opinion and suggesting any changes/improvements.
 Also **if you have any questions about this topic feel free to drop me an [email](mailto:{{site.email}}) or [connect on Twitter](https://twitter.com/{{site.twitter_username}})**.

 ### Useful resources 📚

-If want to learn more about this topic, here are some follow-up pointers you should not miss:
+If you want to learn more about this topic, here are some follow-up pointers you should not miss:

 - [How to Measure the Energy Consumption of your Software](/2021/07/20/measuring-energy).
 It provides a list of different tools to estimate the energy consumption of your workstation.
 - [Snippet for violin plots][Plots source].
-Python notebook with the code used to generate the violin plots in this article.
+Python Notebook with the code that was used to generate the violin plots in this article.
 - [On the Energy Footprint of Mobile Testing Frameworks](/publications/2019-12-cruz-uiframeworks).
 An example of a research paper in which, together with my Ph.D. supervisor, we have used most of the mentioned guidelines to compare the energy consumption of different UI testing frameworks.
 - [Data Analyst Nanodegreen Program](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
 This nanodegree gave me the basics to start learning more about hypothesis testing and applying it in my empirical research.
 I do not have any partnership with Udacity – this is the resource that worked for me but I am sure there are free alternatives that are equally useful.
 - [Catalog of Energy Patterns](https://tqrg.github.io/energy-patterns/).
 If you are looking for examples of energy improvements made in software projects we will find several Android instances in this catalog.
 - [Sustainable Software Engineering course at the TU Delft](https://luiscruz.github.io/course_sustainableSE/).
 I teach Sustainable SE to Master-level students at the Delft University of Technology.
 I recommend taking a look at some of the materials (work in progress).

 [Plots source]: https://colab.research.google.com/drive/1DmFuBwhs9wI4_6zaaUh5B1rTiVt-hNt9?usp=sharing